Seeking more respect, superstar Hegerberg out of World Cup

 "As a coach, you need to focus on the players who want to be a part of the team," Sjogren said, "and Ada doesn't."

+Hegerberg hasn't gone into any specific detail about why she has rejected this latest chance to return to her national squad, although Klaveness spoke of the 23-year-old striker believing "she cannot be at her best in this system."

-Klaveness doesn't want the dispute with Hegerberg to leave a cloud over the Norwegian team but was keen to stress she has "not given up" on the country's star player.
+Klaveness doesn't want the dispute with Hegerberg to leave a cloud over the Norwegian team but was eager to stress she has "not given up" on the country's star player.

 "We need to try to have a confidential relationship and just talk directly to each other so we can have common ground and maybe have her back after the World Cup," Klaveness said in a phone interview with the AP.
 "That's where we are now."

 And so, the best player in women's soccer won't be gracing the biggest tournament in women's soccer.
-It's a black eye for FIFA — the organizer of the World Cup — considering Hegerberg won the Ballon d'Or last year and stood alongside Lionel Messi, the winner of the men's award, as the current icons of the sport.
+It's a black eye for FIFA — the organizer of the World Cup — considering Hegerberg won the Ballon d'Or last year and stands alongside Lionel Messi, a five-time winner of the men's award, as the current icons of the sport.

 She is putting up Messi-like scoring numbers, too.

-Thanks to her hat trick for Lyon in its 4-0 win over Barcelona in the Women's Champions League final , she has 44 goals in 46 appearances in that competition.
-In domestic games, she has 211 goals over 208 games.
+Thanks to her hat trick for Lyon in its 4-1 win over Barcelona in the Women's Champions League final , she has 44 goals in 46 appearances in that competition.
+In domestic games, she has 211 goals in 208 games.

 Her goal tally for Norway — 38 in 66 appearances — is also extraordinary, considering she stopped playing for the team at the age of 21.